hiitsmiya/dots/README.md

 just my configs and scripts for i3-gaps.

-i have a autorice script where you could get all my programs and configs, ***ONLY USE AT YOUR OWN RISK. i'd suggest only using it if you know 100% what you're doing*** if you accept the risk, when you enter a fresh install of arch do:
+i have a autorice script where you could get all my programs and configs, ***ONLY USE AT YOUR OWN RISK. i'd suggest only using it if you understand the source*** if you accept the risk, when you enter a fresh install of arch do:

 ```cd /Documents/ && git clone https://github.com/notdeven/dots && chmod +x /Documents/dots/autorice.sh && ~/Documents/dots/autorice.sh```